AmanoTeam/obggcc/README.md

 compilation terminated.
 ```

-There is obviously no `sys/random.h` in glibc 2.17.
 I can try cross-compiling my code to glibc 2.25+, but then I would not be able to run it on my machine due to the older glibc it has:

 ```
 $ x86_64-unknown-linux-gnu2.27-gcc main.c -o main